EXPLAINER: Why Georgia attack spurs fears in Asian Americans

 WHAT HAPPENED IN ATLANTA?

-Five people were shot Tuesday at a massage parlor in Acworth, 30 miles north of Atlanta, four of whom died.
-Police found three women dead from apparent gunshot wounds at Gold Spa in the Buckhead neighborhood of Atlanta, and one woman dead at Aromatherapy Spa across the street.
+Five people were shot Tuesday at a massage parlor about 30 miles (50 kilometers) north of Atlanta, four of whom died.
+Police found three women shot to death at Gold Spa in Atlanta, and another woman dead at Aromatherapy Spa across the street.

 South Korea’s Foreign Ministry said in a statement Wednesday that its diplomats have confirmed that four of the victims who died were women of Korean descent.